zamazan4ik/awesome-pgo/article/article.md

 As a small conclusion - LLM is not a good PGO friend yet.
 Maybe with this article and wider PGO adoption in the community the situation will change.
 As for now - reading the old but gold documentation is still a better option to start with PGO.

 And every time when I hear things like "all we need here is AI", my brain automatically plays [this](https://www.youtube.com/watch?v=D0q0QeQbw9U) video.
-Don't be Ayaya!
+Don't be a **blind** Ayaya!

 ## PGO tips